k4u5h4L/csv2sql/README.md

 ```
 This will now install the required dependencies.
 This is a one time action.

 - Now, Create a new folder called `data` in the root of the project.
-This folder will contain all your csv dumps from PhpMyAdmin.
+This folder will contain all your csv dumps from PhpMyAdmin/any other export.
 Make sure to name the file with the table name, case sensitive.
 Eg.-
 ```
 data
-├── hotel_city_master.csv
+├── comments.csv
-├── amenities_master.csv
+├── posts.csv
-├── cancellation_reasons.csv
+├── users.csv
-└── error_handler_mapping.csv
+└── errors.csv
 ```

 - At this point, your folder set up is done.
 One last configurational change is to open the config file at `src/config.py`.
 Here, you can add the below things: